How to Hire a Unicorn & Unleash Your Magical Recruiting Powers

 An IT expert for a very niche program

 A Director of a nonprofit with demanding hours without the salary budget to match

 Many organizations are constantly on a never-ending quest to find the perfect… (fill in the blank).
-Sometimes they’ll catch a unicorn for a moment, only to have it run back into the forest, leaving them with what the Society of Human Resources Management estimates as a 20k in lost revenue and piles of work.
+Sometimes they’ll catch a unicorn for a moment, only to have it run back into the forest, leaving them with what Gallup estimates as approx $660,000 in lost revenue (for a 50K per year employee) and piles of work.